 Pothos plants, or Epipremnum aureum, come in many varieties.
+You can find pothos plants with or without variegation and some differences in how the leaves are shaped, such as curling somewhat or flatter than other varieties of pothos plants.
 In this article, we go over some of the most common different types of pothos plants that people have in their homes.

 Pothos are some of the easiest houseplants to care for and to keep.
 They are originally from French Polynesia where they grew on the tropical forest floor.